Skip to main content

 5. Analyze the testing results to determine which solution produced the best conversion or engagement rates.
 Review the other solutions, as well, to see if there is information worth examining in with future studies.

 No PRA implications.
-No one asks the users questions, so the PRA does not apply.
+The users are not being asked questions, so the PRA does not apply.
 See the methods for Recruiting and Privacy for more tips on taking input from the public.

 18F